tisannai/plinth/README.md

 | no         | no             | yes        | `plcm` (heap/pre)               |
 | no         | no             | no         | `plam` (heap)                   |

+Strings, and other array types, need to be allocated to a continuous chunk of memory.
+This is possible with `plam`, when we know the size (or at least the maximum size) in advance.
+For unknown sizes, we should use `plcm`.

+Independent objects, or in general fixes size items, can be allocated with `plbm`. `plbm` supports efficient and convenient allocation/deallocation sequences, since all allocations can be deallocated in any order.

+If the there is significant amount of variation in data object sizes, the simplest option for allocations is `plam`.
+It has, in practice, no limitations on object sizes and their variation.

+Stack allocations are suitable for objects that are short lived.
+Their lifetime is within a function.
 Stack allocations should be used as much as possible, because they are very efficient.
 However, stack allocations should be reserved for only small allocations that can be discarded at function exit.
-Recursive functions should not normally make much stack allocations, since every recursion adds up and might eventually cause an stack overflow.
+Recursive functions should not normally make much stack allocations, since every recursion adds up and might eventually cause a stack overflow.

 Array of memory from stack can be especially useful for the `plcm` allocator.
-For example, if a string is to be build within the function, the user can reserve an array of chars from stack as memory and use it through `plcm_use()`.
+Quite often, a string is to be build within a function.
+The user can reserve an array of chars from stack as memory and use it through `plcm_use()`.
 The array size should be selected so that, typically the built string fits into the stack array.
 In the rare occasion when the stack memory is not enough, the allocation is moved to heap automatically by `plcm`.
 The typical case remains fast, since no heap allocation is performed.
-User may always call `plcm_del()` at the function exit regardless of the actual allocation type, since `plcm` keeps track of the memory type.
+User may always call `plcm_del()` near the function exit regardless of the actual allocation type, since `plcm` keeps track of the allocation type.

 In general, allocations should be performed as early as possible.
 If the function that uses the allocated memory does not have to know where the memory originated, we have a less coupled function.
 Less coupled functions are more reusable.
+There are less responsibilities for the function.
 Additionally, the called function should not deallocate the memory, since all the relevant information about the allocation exist in the caller.
-Allocators can be created as initially empty, when there is possibility for the allocator being idle.
-The empty allocator will perform real allocations only when the first allocation is requested.

 When data lifetime exceeds the lifetime of the allocating function, the data must be allocated from heap.
-Also when the size of the data is large, we should use heap.
-Direct heap allocations with `pl_alloc_memory()`, should be avoided when possible.
-A common strategy is to first allocate large amount of memory with `plam` (the host allocator) and then create a nested allocator into the host.
+Also, when the size of the data is large, we should use heap.
+Direct heap allocations with `pl_alloc_memory()` are not preferred.
+A common strategy is to first allocate large amount of memory with `plam` (the host allocator) and then create nested allocators into the host.
 If the allocated objects are independent, we can use `plbm`.
-If we need an continuous array, we can use `plcm`.
+If we need a continuous array, we can use `plcm`.
 The initial size of `plcm` should be large enough to cover the typical use case.
 However, if `plcm` capacity is exhausted, the allocation is moved to heap.
 In this case the initial `plcm` allocation becomes overhead in the host `plam`.
 If this is an issue, the `plcm` allocation type can be identified with `plcm_debt()` and the initial allocation can be deallocated.

+Allocators can be created to be initially empty.
+This is beneficial when there is a possibility that allocator is not used at all.
+The empty allocator will perform real allocations only when the first allocation is actually requested.

+For moderate object lifetimes, we can use `plam` as the base allocator.
+If there is a lot of variation in the object lifetimes, we might benefit from frequent deallocations.
+In this case, we could have a `plbm` with large Block sizes and nest `plam` allocators into Blocks.
+We can make multiple subsequent (small) allocations to `plam`, and when the objects can be discarded, we deallocate the Block back to the hosting `plbm`.
+Another set of objects might have a longer lifetime and they could be allocated to another `plam`, contained in a another Block.

 When data lifetime is equal to the program lifetime, the allocation strategy becomes simple.
 It really doesn't matter how memory is allocated, because it is a one-time operation.

-Temporary string building buffers can be created with `plcm`, with sufficiently large initial allocation size.
-Fixed sized allocations, which also need to be deallocated, can be created with a `plbm`.
-Reoccurring allocations can be placed to a `plam`, with sufficiently large initial allocation size.
-The numerous smaller allocations can be then made from the `plam` efficiently, since we avoid performing the more expensive direct heap allocations (with `pl_alloc_memory()`).
-When data lifetime correlates with the function call stack, we can use `plam` as a stack data structure.
-When a function is entered, we allocate with `plam_get()`.
-When a function is exited, we deallocate with `plam_put()`.
+Large objects typically have long lifetimes.
+Midsized and small objects can have either short or long lifetimes.
+The combination of short and long lifetime objects, with varying sizes, is challenging.
+These scenarios require that at least some allocation are performed using the general purpose `pl_alloc_memory()` and `pl_free_memory()`.

 ## Other features